 Remember, organizations can submit notifications for small breaches at any time, and as they occur.

-However, be sure to do so within 60 days after the end of the last calendar year or else this can become an additional HIPAA violation for your business.
+However, be sure to do so within 60 days after the end of the last calendar year, otherwise this can become an additional HIPAA violation for your business.

 You can read more about HHS’s guidelines for breach notification here